TheThingSystem/steward/nodewiki/steward/BeagleBoneBlack.md

 ### Installing the Network Driver

-Go to _Step #2_ in the _START.htm" file and grab the Network (_HoRNDIS-rel4.pkg_) driver file from the BeagleBone's mass storage device.
+Go to _Step #2_ in the _START.htm" file and grab the Network (HoRNDIS-rel4.pkg) driver file from the BeagleBone's mass storage device.

 Install the driver by clicking on the _pkg_ file and following the instructions.

+Unfortunately we can't necessarily directly access the board using this method at this time.
+There seems to be something in the stock image that causes some boards to fail to bring up an SSH driver.

+However you should at this point be able to access the onboard web server of the BeagleBone Black over the USB cable by going to [http://192.168.7.2/](http://192.168.7.2/) in a browser.

 ### Installing the FTDI Serial Driver